wazo-platform/wazo-doc/source/api_sdk/websocket.rst

 these events if it does not have the matching ACL.

-See the :ref:`bus-events` section for more information on the required ACL of events which are available by default on XiVO.
+See the :ref:`bus-events` section for more information on the required ACL of events which are available by default on Wazo.

 .. _ws-status-code: